Making an investment

 More comprehensive data and information (including the legal documentation) can be viewed by clicking either the property name or ‘Details’ button.

-What is the net price?
+What is the difference between the net price and the gross price?

 One of the main advantages of investing with Assetz Exchange is that trades on our secondary market (the Exchange) are frictionless.
 The new buyer pays the FCC for the trade, meaning the seller is fully reimbursed.
-Investors in a traditional buy-to-let property have no way of recouping these sunken costs when they sell the property.
+Investors in a traditional buy-to-let property have no way of recouping these sunk costs when they sell the property.

 What is the difference between a buy and sell price?